 Stamps Health Services, including Women's Health, is available during office hours (Monday through Friday, 8 a.m. - 5 p.m.) for assistance and follow-up care for Georgia Tech students.
 It does not conduct rape kit exams, however.
-An on-call VOICE Advocate in Health Initiatives can be reached 24 hours a day by contacting GTPD and asking to speak with the VOICE on-call advocate.
-Students do not have to disclose any details about the incident when calling, other than a phone number where an advocate can reach them.
+An on-call VOICE Advocate in the Wellness Empowerment Center can be reached 24 hours a day by calling 404.894.9000.